General Space Notes

 The audience is seated in four levels along the east wall of the theatre.
 The audience gathers in the main theatre lobby and enters the space through the east door between the Theatre and Studio I so that they remain out of the backstage area of the building.

-Theatre Arts Management will support Senior Directing projects and Workshop productions.
+Theatre Arts Management will support Workshop productions.
 Support will be considered, as needed, for New Works projects.
-No Bucks productions will be responsible for furnishing their own programs and house management.
 On the day of performance, a ticketing table should be set up in the corridor, perpendicular to the costume shop, to create a barrier between the audience and the west side hallway.
 Pipe and drape should be set up behind the ticketing table to further shield the backstage area.
 Pipe and drape must be removed following each performance.

 All tickets for performances in The McCarroll Theatre will be free of charge.
-However, tickets for Senior Directing Projects and “new works” workshops must be reserved ahead of time.
+However, tickets for “new works” workshops must be reserved ahead of time.
 Theatre Arts Management will e-mail all department students in advance of these productions to solicit requests for tickets.
-No Bucks will operate on a general admission, “first-come, first seated” basis.

 Late seating of patrons is left to the discretion of the director, but, in general, is not permitted in the McCarroll Studio Theatre because of the intimacy of the space.

-The Theatre Arts Management area will support senior directing projects and workshop productions.
-The available support is described below.
+The available Theatre Arts Management support is described below.
 Support will be considered, as needed, for new work projects.
-No Bucks productions will be responsible for providing their own publicity, programs, and house management.
 Students must receive approval to participate in a production from their area faculty, using the standard Permission to Participate form before they agree to participate in a production.

 The TAM area welcomes ideas from production members on how to promote the production.
 The TAM liaison will write and distribute a press release and post announcements about the show on Intercom and the theatre department website, as well as the department’s Twitter account (@ictheatrearts) and on Facebook (Ithaca College Theatre Arts).
 With the director’s guidance, the TAM liaison will also arrange for an 8.5 x 11” color flier to be produced, copied, and distributed.